StealthROP/CTF-Writeups/JISSA-CTF-2026.md/threshold.md

 $file threshold
 threshold: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=a48db6db21f3cc877b2d517c325167d9a84c87b0, for GNU/Linux 3.2.0, stripped
 ```
 This is a binary that runs native on linux environment and is stripped.
+Since it is stripped, symbol information like function names is removed, so analysis relies on disassembly and runtime inspection to understand its behavior

 ```
 Enter the exit code: